 Speeding fines are on the increase.
-Not only has the amount you pay risen significantly in the last few years, thanks to increased use of speed cameras, the likelihood of getting caught has increased too.
+Not only has the amount you pay risen significantly in the last few years, thanks to increased use of speed cameras, but the likelihood of getting caught has also increased too.
 Speeding fines issued in 2016 reached 1.97m – a whopping 107,000 increase over 2014.
 With one-in-three motorists fined each year according to the RAC, it pays to know about speeding fines and what to expect if you’re caught speeding.

 Speeding fines – what are your chances of getting caught speeding?